How Much Does Welding School Cost in Arkansas?

 Long-Term Career Support

-Many graduates find the Master Pipe and Structural Welding Program’s long-term career support makes their tuition pay off: the school pairs intensive, certification-focused training with lifetime brush-up sessions for alumni in good standing and ongoing job-placement assistance that targets shipbuilding, manufacturing, and utility roles.
+The Master Pipe and Structural Welding Program pairs intensive, certification-focused training with lifetime brush-up sessions for alumni in good standing and ongoing job-placement assistance targeting shipbuilding, manufacturing, and utility roles.

 • Lifetime brush-up sessions for alumni